le0-VV/one-click-yaagl-build/readme.md

 You can minimise the terminal window, but do not close it until you see `[Process completed]` at the bottom of the window.

-If you ran into any issue, either open an issue here on github or @ me on yaagl's discord server, I may not I'mmediatly respond.
-DO NOT DM ME
+If you ran into any issue, ~~either open an issue here on github or @ me on yaagl's discord server, I may not I'mmediatly respond.~~ DO NOT DM ME,  DO NOT @ ME ON DISCORD, OPEN AN ISSUE HERE ON GITHUB